yarden/MISO/docs/source/index.rst

   * Added ``miso_zip`` utility for compressing/uncompressing MISO output.

   * Better error checking for incompatibilities between BAM and GFF files, e.g. cases where the chromosome naming conventions between the annotation and the BAM differ.

+  * Fixed entries in hg19 alternative event annotations where start > end.

 * **Tue, Jan 1**: Released version ``0.4.7``.
 Includes several new features, including: